Community Assistance Fund Grant

 - Program effectiveness is an important consideration in the awarding of Community Assistance Fund grants.

 - The Junior League is following our mission and funding programs that match our focus areas.
-In Fall 2012 we are accepting applications for programs focusing on healthy families.
-In Spring 2013 we are accepting applications for programs focusing children’s well being and education.
+In Fall 2013 we are accepting applications for programs focusing on rebuilding New Orleans.
+In Spring 2014 we are accepting applications for programs focusing healthy families.

 The Junior League of New Orleans will NOT fund: